St Bartholomew's School: Other Facilities information

-The facilities are spread out as following: Curnock: English, Classics, Maths, Arts including Photography, Film and Media Studies.
+The facilities are spread out as following: Curnock: English, Classics, Maths and Visual Arts (including Fine art, Photography, Film and Media Studies).
 Davis: Product Design, Graphics and Textiles, Humanities.
 Evers: Science, Modern Foreign Languages.
-Patterson: PE, Drama, Dance, Music (Including Berkshire Maestros lessons).
+Patterson: PE and Performing Arts (including Drama, Dance, Music as well as Berkshire Maestros lessons).

 History

 The school was founded in 1466 from the legacy of Henry Wormestall who set aside £12 2s 4d annually for "teching gramar scole of the whiche that toune hath grete nede".
 St. Bartholomew's is therefore thought to be the 42nd oldest school in the UK still in existence.